1000minds

-1000minds is a web application for decision-making and conjoint analysis supplied by 1000minds Ltd since 2002.
+1000minds is a web application for decision-making and conjoint analysis supplied by 1000minds Ltd since 2003.

-1000minds implements the PAPRIKA method to help business, government and non-profit users to make decisions based on considering multiple objectives or criteria (i.e., multi-criteria decision making).
+1000minds implements the PAPRIKA method to help organizations, individuals and groups to make decisions based on considering multiple objectives or criteria (i.e. multiple-criteria decision analysis).
 1000minds conjoint analysis involves surveying people about their preferences with respect to the relative importance of features or attributes characterizing products or other objects of interest.

-In addition, a free consumer-oriented web application based on 1000minds technology to help with ‘everyday’ decision-making, known as MeenyMo, was released in 2016.
+In addition, a free consumer-oriented web application based on 1000minds technology to help with 'everyday' decision-making, known as MeenyMo, was released in 2016.

 Overview

-1000minds helps with decisions that involve ranking, prioritizing or choosing between alternatives when multiple objectives or criteria need to be considered simultaneously (i.e., multi-criteria decision making).
+1000minds helps with decisions that involve ranking, prioritizing or choosing between alternatives when multiple objectives or criteria need to be considered simultaneously (i.e. multi-criteria decision making).
 Depending on the application, budgets or other scarce resources can also be allocated across competing alternatives in pursuit of maximum 'value for money'.

 The PAPRIKA method is used to determine the relative importance of criteria or attributes and rank alternatives.
 Invented by Franz Ombler and Paul Hansen at the University of Otago, the PAPRIKA method is based on pairwise comparisons, as illustrated in the accompanying image.

+An AI assistant was added to 1000minds in 2023, implementing OpenAI’s GPT-4 technology.
+The AI assistant suggests criteria and examples of alternatives for the decision at hand; and then the user’s personal preferences or expert knowledge with respect to the relative importance of the criteria are elicited using PAPRIKA, resulting in the alternatives being ranked.

 1000minds is also for group decision-making, involving potentially hundreds or thousands of participants – working together or individually with their results aggregated.

-1000minds conjoint analysis surveys are for discovering consumers’ or other stakeholders’ preferences with respect to the relative importance – represented by ‘part-worth utilities’ or ‘weights’ – of the features or attributes characterizing products or other objects of interest (i.e., choice modelling, conjoint analysis and discrete choice).
+1000minds conjoint analysis surveys are for discovering consumers' or other stakeholders' preferences with respect to the relative importance – represented by 'part-worth utilities' or 'weights' – of the features or attributes characterizing products or other objects of interest (i.e. choice modelling, conjoint analysis and discrete choice).

 Applications

-As well as business, government and non-profit organizations, as evidenced by the citations below, 1000minds is used for research at over 180 universities worldwide, including for teaching.
+As well as business, government and non-profit organizations, 1000minds is used for research, as evidenced by the citations below – at over 750 universities and other research organizations worldwide, including for teaching.
 1000minds (originally branded as Point Wizard) and several of its applications have won or been a finalist for a number of innovation awards.

-Areas in which 1000minds is used include the following notable examples.
+Examples of areas in which 1000minds has been used include the following.